anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2018-10-29-hacking-elegant-anatomy.md

 # all tags separated by commas
 tags: [hacking, ontologies, history]
+weights: [1.0, 0.6, 0.2]
 categories: [systems-of-knowing]

 # permalink: /entry1/

 ---

 Hacking advocates: the need to examine the ideas we use to organize knowledge and inquiry, and to propose, advocate, or refute theories of knowledge.
 Footnote: Hacking.
 Historical Ontology